 - Always send out a prompt recap including each person’s actionable and a summary of the decisions made

 - Send follow-ups of the actionable to ensure that the people are making progress

-- Build leadership capability within your team
+- Build coaching and mentoring skills within your team

 Can you break the rules only sometimes?